 The Doing Business project is grateful for the generous contribution of more than 10,7000 lawyers, accountants, freight forwarders, architects and public officials who serve as Contributors in 189 economies.
 Learn more.

-This year's report, Doing Business 2014, can be purchased from the World Bank publications web site or on Amazon.com.
+This year's report, Doing Business 2016, can be purchased from Amazon.com.
 Previous reports are available for purchase in a hard-copy format from the World Bank's publications Web site.

 The analysis in Doing Business has direct relevance for policy reform.
 It reveals the relationship between business regulation indicators and economic and social outcomes, allowing policymakers to see how particular laws and regulations are associated with poverty, corruption, employment, access to credit, the size of the informal economy, and the entry of new firms.
 Also, the analysis provides guidance on the design of reforms.
 The data offer a wealth of detail on the specific regulations and institutions that enhance or hinder business activity, the biggest bottlenecks causing bureaucratic delay, and the cost of complying with regulations.
 After reviewing their country's Doing Business indicators, governments can identify where they lag behind and what to reform.

 What works in developed economies often works well in developing economies too, defying the often-used saying, "one size does not fit all."
 But reform options are not always the same across high income, upper middle income, low income and lower middle income economies.
 In such instances, developing economies could simplify the models used in developed economies to make them workable with less capacity and fewer resources.
 Moreover, the good practice examples presented in the Doing Business report are not limited to high income economies or economies where comprehensive regulatory reform has taken place.
 The report provides many examples of successful reforms in developing countries in some areas of business regulation.